-5.2.3 Humpback Whale (WNP and Mexico DPSs)
+5.2.3 Humpback Whale

-We used information available in the status review (Bettridge et al. 2015), most recent stock assessment (Allen and Angliss 2015), NMFS species information (NMFS 2016a), a report on estimated abundance and migratory destinations for North Pacific humpback whales (Wade et al. 2016), and recent biological opinions (NMFS 2015c, d) to summarize the status of the species, as follows.
+We used information available in the status review (Bettridge et al. 2015), most recent stock assessment (Allen and Angliss 2015), NMFS species information (NMFS 2016a), and recent biological opinions (NMFS 2015c, d) to summarize the status of the species, as follows.